Galene¶

 -

-Galene prioritizes simplicity and ease of deployment for small-scale video conferencing.
+Galene prioritizes simplicity and ease of deployment for small to medium-scale video conferencing, offering sophisticated media handling and BWE within its self-hosted model.
 It’s likely more approachable for individual developers or small projects.

 -

 LiveKit is a much more comprehensive platform aimed at building scalable, production-ready, real-time communication applications.
-It includes all the necessary components for managing large numbers of rooms and participants, optimizing media quality, and handling network conditions.
+It includes all the necessary components for managing large numbers of rooms and participants, optimizing media quality, and handling network conditions, particularly in a distributed environment.

 LiveKit’s codebase is clearly more complex due to its broader feature set and distributed nature.
 The choice between them depends entirely on the project’s requirements.
-If you need scalability, advanced features, and production-readiness, LiveKit is the clear choice.
-If you need something simple and easy to self-host for a small group, Galene is a viable option.
+If you need extensive distributed scalability, a wide array of integration features, and a platform for large-scale production applications, LiveKit is a strong contender.
+If you need a powerful, self-hostable solution with advanced media capabilities and a focus on simplicity for more contained scenarios, Galène is an excellent option.

 Page last modified: 2025-03-22 03:46:57